letrunghieu/wordpress-xmlrpc-client/README.md

 # The logger instance is optional
 $wpClient = new \HieuLe\WordpressXmlrpcClient\WordpressClient($endpoint, 'username', 'password', $wpLog);
 ```
+To use date time value, you must use an instance of `DateTime` class instead of a string.

 There will be 2 types of exception may be thrown from this library: